lumeland/theme-ebook/src/index.md

 boom of a yerbacore beat.
 As Scheme pressed further in, the teens swiveled to track our passage.
 Their youth cascaded across their mouths in perfect sync.

-We found the kitchen, and beyond the kitchen---surprisingly tidy---we found a long room filled with the detritus of the building's former inhabitants.
+We found the kitchen, and beyond the kitchensurprisingly tidywe found a long room filled with the detritus of the building's former inhabitants.
 Old ergonomic chairs.
 Filing cabinets.
 Dead monitors.
 The floor was thick with cables; they ran in loops and tangles toward a door at the room's far end.
 We stepped lightly.